vsrinivas/fuchsia/the-book/boot_sequence.md

 =====================

-This document describes the boot sequence for Fuchsia from the time the Zircon layer hands control over to the Fuchsia layer.
+This document describes the boot sequence for Fuchsia from the time the Zircon layer hands control over to the Garnet layer.
 This document is a work in progress that will need to be extended as we bring up more of the system.

 # Layer 1: [appmgr](https://fuchsia.googlesource.com/garnet/+/master/bin/appmgr)